craftcms/docs/docs/5.x/reference/twig/tags.md

 - `year`(`s`)
 - `week`(`s`)

-If this parameter is omitted, your <config5:cacheDuration> config setting will be used to define the default duration.
+If this parameter is omitted, Craft uses the default <config5:cacheDuration>.

 #### `until`